shakerin/pyland/README.md

 As per today, it is *not installable*.

-### Common Terms

-#### frame string
-This is a string that contains (i) all text that has to be generated, (ii) scripts that has to be executed when object of this frame string is used.
-An automator, that uses Pyland structure, can have as many frame strings as required.
-*frame string concept already delevoped in Pyland*

-#### frame file
-This is the file that contains frame strings.
-A frame string class is named after the name of the frame file name.
-*frame file concept already delevoped in Pyland*

-#### frame object
-It is also called frame string object.
-It is an instance that is created based on a frame string class.
-*frame object concept already delevoped in Pyland*

 ## Running The Tests

 Use pytest-3 to run all the tests.
 Run the following command from the project directory.